adavidalbertson/gpair/README.md

 You can use the `--global` or `-g` flag to unpair if you previously used `gpair` in global mode.

+### `list`
+Use the `list` subcommand to print a list of available coauthors.
+This is useful if you forget who you've added or what alias you gave them.

 ## Installation

 ### Go Get